Rates, discounts and monetary transactions

 65

-After 20 years, the records must be checked for completeness by us and repackaged in new acid-free boxes.
-The boxes must be labeled and meet certain requirements.
-Afterward, a biological test must be conducted at our expense (for approximately €1,000 per linear meter), and the records may also need to be irradiated before transfer to the National Organisation for Information Management (RvIHH), a secure physical central repository, can take place.
+After that, a biological test must be taken at our expense (for about € 1,000 per linear meter) and the certificates may also have to be irradiated before transfer to the National Organisation for Information and Household (RvIHH), a secure physical central repository, can take place.

-Buyer, mortgagor or Party
+Purchaser, mortgagor or Party

 38.50